Ronda, the city of dreams, home of bullfighters and the impressive Tajo, the bridge that brings together the old and the new town.

 Walking around Ronda and taking in the sights from the bridge are two of the most popular things to do there.
 These panoramas are also accessible from several of Ronda’s hotels, as well as the city’s parks (Ronda Parador and Hotel Montelirio have particularly stunning vistas).
 In addition to the breathtaking scenery, visitors to Ronda should also check out the many beautiful mansions and residences that line the city’s ancient cobblestone streets and exhibit exquisite examples of the city’s traditional architecture.

-Many of Ronda’s historic buildings are worth seeing as well.
-Some of the city’s most notable landmarks are the Arab baths, which date back to the 7th century, the Moorish minaret atop the major cathedral, the Ronda bullring, which is credited with inventing modern bullfighting, and the 15th-century Palacio de Mondragón palace.
+With a rich cultural heritage many of Ronda’s historic buildings are worth seeing as well.
+Some of the city’s most notable landmarks are the the gorgeous restored Arab baths within the town itself, which date back to the 7th century, the Moorish minaret atop the major cathedral, the Ronda bullring, which is credited with inventing modern bullfighting, and the 15th-century Palacio de Mondragón palace with its beautiful gardens.

 What Kind of Things Can You Do in Ronda?